Cypherkhris/LOG8415-Advanced_Cloud/README.md

 # LOG8415-Advanced_Cloud
 Related to the tp of this class

-- Use command :
-	chmod u+x <script file>
-before running a script for the first time (need to be executable)
+- Use this command before running a script for the first time (need to be executable) :	chmod u+x <script file>
+- "dd" command output is on stderr (not on stdout)